-As the granular resolution octree does not go down to cell level, a cell invisibility cache is used to skip the remaining transparent cells ((figure $4c \rightarrow figure 4d$)).
+As the granular resolution octree does not go down to cell level, a cell invisibility cache is used to skip the remaining transparent cells ((Figure $3c \rightarrow$ Figure 3d)).
 The volume-rays intersections estimation by template-based projection of the octree subbricks brings us as close as 4x4x4 samples to the visible data.
 This is inefficient from a performance point of view.
 Especially if first-hit-raycasting is performed every non skipped sample has a large impact on the resulting frame-rate.
-A resolution of 4x4x4 results in a large number of non skipped samples, this is depicted by the red samples shown in figure 8.
+A resolution of 4x4x4 results in a large number of non skipped samples.
+This is depicted by the red samples shown in Figure 7.
 All these samples have to be classified in order to determine which cell can be skipped.
-Depending on the object-sample distance and the zoom factor these cells have to be classified several times.
-This is shown for a typical re-sampling resolution in figure 2b.
+Depending on the objectsample distance and the zoom factor these cells have to be classified several times.
+This is shown for a typical re-sampling resolution in Figure 2b.
 In this case each cell has to be classified eight times.
-Considering the same example in 3D, the number of redundant cell classifications would be considerable larger.
-Due to this reason we introduce refined cell invisibility caching.
+Considering the same example in 3D, the number of redundant cell classifications would be considerably larger.
+Due to this reason we introduce a refined cell invisibility caching.
 We extend the volume raycasting pipeline in such way that classification of these invisible cells has to be done only once.
-The extended pipeline is shown in figure 7.
+The extended pipeline is shown in Figure 6.
 A Cell Invisibility Cache (CIC) is attached at the beginning of the traditional volume raycasting pipeline.
 This CIC is initialized in such a way that it reports every cell as visible.
 In other words every cell has to be classified.
-Now, if a ray is send down the pipeline, every time a cell is classified invisible this information is cached in the CIC.
+Now, if a ray is send down the pipeline, every time a cell is classified as invisible (all its samples have zero opacity contribution) this information is cached in the CIC.
 A cell can either be invisible or visible, this information can be encoded in just one bit.
 Once a cell is classified as invisible, the costly classification of a whole cell is exchanged by a binary test.
 This leads to an enormous performance increase.
-On the one hand, due to the reduced memory access and on the other hand due to the inherent classification and conjunction information of 8 samples.
-The information stored in CIC remains valid as long no transferfunction change is performed.
+On the one hand, this is due to the reduced memory access and on the other hand due to the inherent classification and conjunction information of 8 samples.
+The information stored in the CIC remains valid as long no transfer-function change is performed.
+The CIC is stored per brick and therefore allows interactive changes of the transfer function.
+If the transfer function changes only the CICs of the bricks which are affected need to be reset.
 During the examination of the data, e.g. by changing the viewing direction, the CIC fills up and the performance increases progressively.
 The same mechanism is also very beneficial for general empty space skipping within the data.